amisadman/aybay-lite/README.md

 ---

-## ✨ Features
+## Features

-- 📊 Track income and expenses (Lite Version)
+- Track income and expenses (**Lite Version**)
-- 🏦 Manage loans and debts (owe tracking)
+- Manage loans and debts (owe tracking)
-- 💰 Monitor savings and budgets
+- Monitor savings and budgets
-- 🔍 Search and filter transactions by date or type
+- Search and filter transactions by date or type
-- 🧠 Built-in AI chatbot for financial suggestions (Premium only)
+- Built-in AI chatbot for financial suggestions (Premium only)
-- ☁️ Backup and restore data from Google Drive or local storage
+- Backup and restore data from Google Drive or local storage
-- 📅 View daily, monthly, and yearly statistics
+- View daily, monthly, and yearly statistics
-- 🔒 Secure and offline-first with local SQLite storage
+- Secure and offline-first with local SQLite storage
-- ⚙️ Simple, clean, and fast UI with dark/light mode
+- Simple, clean, and fast UI with dark/light mode

 ---

-## 📥 Installation
+## Installation

 You can install AyBay Lite from: